MASSAGE THERAPY at Health In The Bay.

 Deep Tissue Therapy is similar to Swedish/Relaxation Massage in that the same strokes are used, but in this case, the focus is on the deepest layers of muscle tissue, tendons and fascia – the protective tissue surrounding muscles, bones and joints.
 This deeper pressure is beneficial in releasing chronic muscle tension.

 Sports Massage Therapy is provided for the sole purpose of returning the client back to his/her sports activity with restored normal or improved levels of functionality.
 Sports Massage may often use a variety of techniques from modalities such as Remedial Massage, Trigger Point Therapy, Deep Tissue Massage and Cross-Fibre techniques.

-Of course similar injuries to those suffered by sports people may occur to non-sports people, for example, workplace accidents and accidents generally around the home, etc. Clients presenting under these circumstances are also likely to be treated with Sports Massage techniques for best results.
+Of course, similar injuries may occur that are non-sports related, for example, workplace accidents and accidents generally around the home.
+Clients presenting under these circumstances are also likely to be treated with Sports Massage techniques for best results.

 Pregnancy Massage – The NurtureLife experience

 Pregnancy is a special, exciting and sometimes challenging time for women.
 Women experience any number of physical and emotional changes during pregnancy, some changes can even continue into the postpartum period.